Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Physical factors affecting carbon.

-Carbon sores and flows are influenced by termperatre, vegetation, organic matter in the soil and the mineral composition in rocks.
+Carbon sores and flows are influenced by temperature, vegetation, organic matter in the soil, and rocks' mineral composition.

+Biomass, unexpectedly, is the greatest carbon store, with 100 billion tonnes of it.
+Annually